DatabricksFactory/databricks-migration/README.md

 After deployment, the following resources get created:

-1. Databricks Workspace: Here we can develop a DLT pipeline and process our data.
+1. **Databricks Workspace**: Here we can develop a DLT pipeline and process our data.
 An All Purpose Cluster will also be created using post deployment script ```clusterDeploy.ps1``` which uses REST API to create the cluster.

-2. Eventhub: To capture streaming data from our source into the ADLS storage via a stream analytics job.
+2. **Eventhub**: To capture streaming data from our source into the ADLS storage via a stream analytics job.

-3. ADLS Gen 2 Storage with a Container: This will serve as our staging layer where data coming from Eventhub will be stored
+3. **ADLS Gen 2 Storage with a Container**: This will serve as our staging layer where data coming from Eventhub will be stored .

-4. Key Vault: Used for data security
+4. **Key Vault**: Used for data security .